-(a) "Plain English" policy forms: They are a result of a modern attempt to avoid the formal traditional language of a legal document.
-In an effort to make the document more "user-friendly", the text is expressed in the first and second person, rather than the impersonal third person, so that it talks of "we" and "you", rather than "the company" and "the insured", etc. The policy is also very likely to be in a smaller booklet form, perhaps with diagrams and cartoon drawings.

-This style of policy presentation is used with personal lines insurance, rather than with commercial risks.
-The extent to which this style really does enable and encourage people to read and understand their insurance policies is not yet established.

-(b) Scheduled policy forms: The "Schedule" (or "Policy Schedule") is that part of the policy which contains all information relating solely to the risk concerned.
-The rest of the policy is a standard wording, for all policies in that class of business, presented in separately designated section, having different functions.
+- (a) "Plain English" policy forms: They are a result of a modern attempt to avoid the formal traditional language of a legal document.
+In an effort to make the document more "user-friendly", the text is expressed in the first and second person, rather than the impersonal third person, so that it talks of "we" and "you", rather than "the company" and "the insured".
+The policy is also very likely to be in a smaller booklet form, perhaps with diagrams and cartoon drawings.
+This style of policy presentation is used with personal lines insurance, rather than with commercial risks. - (b) Scheduled policy forms: The "Schedule" (or "Policy Schedule") is that part of the policy which contains all information relating solely to the risk concerned.
+The rest of the policy is standard wording, for all policies in that class of business, presented in separately designated sections, having different functions.